eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 execute(instr);
 ```

-Now a branch writes to `next_pc`, and `pc` — which already points at the delay slot instruction — is left alone.
-The delay slot runs next, then the branch target.
-The behaviour falls out of the data structure instead of a special case, and branching becomes just:
+Now a branch writes to `next_pc`, and `pc`, which already points at the delay slot instruction, is left alone.
+The delay slot runs next, and then the branch target.
+The behavior falls out of the data structure instead of requiring a special case, and branching becomes just:

 ```cpp
 void Cpu::branch(u32 offset)